Barycenters of Polytope Skeleta and Counterexamples to the Topological Tverberg Conjecture, via Constraints: Counterexamples to the Topological Tverberg Conjecture

+\begin{proof} Take $K$ to be the $(r-1)k$-skeleton of~$\Delta_N$.
+Then Theorem~\ref{thm:counter_van_kampen_flores} guarantees the existence of a map $f \colon K \longrightarrow \R^{rk}$ without a point of $r$-fold coincidence among its pairwise disjoint faces.
+There is no obstruction to continuously extending the map $f$ to the entire simplex~$\Delta_N$.
+Thus $f$ shows that the Generalized Van Kampen--Flores Conjecture, that is, the statement that Theorem~\ref{thm:genrelized_van_Kampen_Flores} holds beyond the prime power case, does not hold for $r$ and dimension~$rk$.
+By the essential conclusion of Ingredient 1 this yields a counterexample $F$ to the Topological Tverberg Conjecture for intersection multiplicity~$r$ and in dimension~${rk+1}$. \end{proof}

 If the Topological Tverberg Conjecture holds for $r$ pairwise disjoint faces and dimension~$d+1$, then it also holds for dimension~$d$ and the same number of faces.
-This is a simple fact that follows easily from the constraints method, but was also pointed out by de~Longueville~\cite[Prop.~2.5]{DeLongueville2002}.
+This is a simple fact that follows easily from the constraint method, but was also pointed out earlier by de~Longueville~\cite[Prop.~2.5]{DeLongueville2002}.
 In fact we will show stronger dimension reduction results in the next section.
 Thus, we are only interested in low-dimensional counterexamples.
 If $r$ is not a prime power then the Topological Tverberg Conjecture fails for dimensions~$3r+1$ and above.
-Hence, the smallest counterexample this construction yields is a continuous map $\Delta_{100} \longrightarrow \R^{19}$ such that any six pairwise disjoint faces have images that do not intersect in a common point.
-In subsequent work, Mabillard \& Wagner have improved this, with other methods, to get counterexamples $\Delta_{95} \longrightarrow \R^{18}$.
+Hence, the smallest counterexample our construction yields is a continuous map $\Delta_{100} \longrightarrow \R^{19}$ such that any six pairwise disjoint faces have images that do not intersect in a common point.

+In subsequent work, Mabillard \& Wagner \cite{Mabillard2015} constructed counterexamples in dimension~$3r$ with a new method, called \emph{prismatic maps}.
+Avvakumov, Mabillard, Skopenkov \& Wagner \cite{MabillardWagner-III} further improved this, with other methods, to get counterexamples in dimension $2r$; in particular, their smallest counterexample is a map $\Delta_{65} \longrightarrow \R^{12}$.